cboswel/CV/.github/README.md

 ### In2Science mentor (2025 - present)

+  In2Science is a charity helping disadvantaged groups explore careers in science.
 I mentor an A-level student via video calls to advise skills to prioritise and potential career paths.